gaseri/website/docs/en/teaching/materials/llvm-mesa.md

 # The usage of the LLVM libraries in the Mesa 3D graphics library

-The [Mesa 3D graphics library](https://www.mesa3d.org/) is the de facto standard open-source implementation of [OpenGL](https://www.opengl.org/), [OpenGL ES](https://www.khronos.org/opengles/), [OpenCL](https://www.khronos.org/opencl/), [Vulkan](https://www.vulkan.org/), and [other open standards](https://www.khronos.org/developers).
+The [Mesa 3D graphics library](https://www.mesa3d.org/) represents the de facto standard open-source implementation of [OpenGL](https://www.opengl.org/), [OpenGL ES](https://www.khronos.org/opengles/), [OpenCL](https://www.khronos.org/opencl/), [Vulkan](https://www.vulkan.org/), and [other open standards](https://www.khronos.org/developers).
 Mesa offers [several hardware drivers](https://docs.mesa3d.org/systems.html), including the drivers for several generations of AMD Radeon GPUs.
 In the following we will focus on [RadeonSI](https://www.phoronix.com/scan.php?page=search&q=RadeonSI), Mesa's OpenGL, OpenGL ES, and OpenCL driver for Graphics Core Next (GCN) and Radeon DNA (RDNA) GPUs.
-For what it's worth, Mesa's GCN and RDNA Vulkan driver is called [RADV](https://www.phoronix.com/scan.php?page=search&q=RADV); more detailed overview of the driver structure can be found in the [State of open source AMD GPU drivers](https://2019.dorscluc.org/talk/29/) presentation ([recording](https://youtu.be/cWyBkWkzcYM)).
+For what it's worth, Mesa's GCN and RDNA Vulkan driver is called [RADV](https://www.phoronix.com/scan.php?page=search&q=RADV); a more detailed overview of the driver structure can be found in the [State of open source AMD GPU drivers](https://2019.dorscluc.org/talk/29/) presentation ([recording](https://youtu.be/cWyBkWkzcYM)).

 ## Overview of the Graphics Core Next (GCN) and Radeon DNA (RDNA) architecture generations